6.5x57mm Rimmed Ammo For Sale

 Though well established in Europe as a cartridge for hunting today, it is difficult to determine the date for when the 6.5x57 Rimmed was first introduced.
 The evidence, and lack thereof, seems to suggest that it arrived on the scene during the 1890s.
 Firearms historians believe the 6.5x57mm may have been developed initially for service in the Italian military, and they also believe that this cartridge influenced the development of the 6.5x58 Portuguese Mauser.

-German deer and boar hunters respect the 6.5x57R partly because it is a proven game getter, and also because the cartridge develops the minimum allowable energy levels established by the government of Germany for hunting deer and boar.
-Other hunters in Europe appreciate the 6.5x57 because the accuracy is excellent, and it is able to kill efficiently without causing unnecessary damage to the animal's meat.
+German deer and boar hunters respect the 6.5x57R partly because it is a proven game-getter, and also because the cartridge develops the minimum allowable energy levels established by the German government for hunting these game animals.
+Other hunters in Europe appreciate the 6.5x57 because the accuracy is excellent, and it is able to kill efficiently without causing unnecessary damage to the meat.

-The 6.5x57R is a hard hitting cartridge as well as being noted for a high degree of stability, especially in situations with a crosswind.
+The 6.5x57R is a hard-hitting cartridge and is known for its high degree of stability – especially in situations with a crosswind.
 The high ballistic coefficient permits this, as well as the sectional density.
-Additional benefits of the bullet design include greater penetration of game animals independent of the velocity at impact.
-The 6.5x57R cartridge is not especially popular in the U.S., but the cartridge is effective for hunting medium sized game and is worth considering for such an application.
+Additional benefits of the bullet design include greater penetration of game animals, independent of the velocity at impact.
+6.5x57R ammo is not especially popular in the U.S., but the cartridge is effective for hunting medium-sized game and is worth considering for such an application.

 The Single Shot Kid said:

 I use this ammo in my combination guns and love it.
 I recently have had a Borchardt Single shot rifle rebarreled in this cartridge with a 28" octagon to round barrel.
 I was able to secure enough loaded ammo from Ammo.com at a reasonable price such that I will be able to feed my new single shot project for years to come.
 Great brass at a great price!!!!